pydantic/talks/2025-12-neurips/README.md

 * Who annoint software you have to use (OSS or not)

 On the other hand, we have:
 * Open standards and open protocols!
+MCP, OpenTelemetry, AG-UI
 * Agent Frameworks that let you build AI applications where you can switch model provider in seconds
 * A choice of libraries where the best software wins